mpadge/hotspotr/README.md

 }
 ```

 The left panel demonstrates that distributions are equal in the non-iterated case (`niters=1`), while the right demonstrate the equivalence of multiple iterations to reductions in standard deviation.
+(The numerical values are only approximate due to the low numbers of samples; higher values of *n* ⪆ 10<sup>4</sup> yield visually better alignment.)
+Note that the second standard deviation of `0.05` is only a guess.

 ``` r
 par (mfrow=c(1,2))